alexanderpavlovets/TS1.0/README.md

 * To hide all compilled .js and .map.js files in VSCode, please read this [topic](https://stackoverflow.com/questions/31587949/hide-js-map-files-in-visual-studio-code)

 ### ToDo list
-- learn about npm - what is package, why protractor is package, how to configure it
+- learn about npm - what is package, how to make my helpers to be packages, for correct import of them (not with relative path)
 - Connect a reported to the lib
+- Refactor of DB and CSV helpers - rewrite for classes, as they should be.
-- Add functionality to read a .csv files
+- Done: Add functionality to read a .csv files
 - Done: learn how to create ReadMe structure for GitHub.
 Rewrite this file
 - Done: import and export.
 Modules in general.